Mandar-1007/kraken-koffee-sales-infographic/README.md

 - **`Forecast`**: Main measure used to estimate FY 2023 sales based on trends.
 - **`Forecast Label`**: Displays final projected sales cleanly on KPI cards.
 - **`Forecast Marker`**: Used to highlight December data point in forecast line visuals.

 ---

+## Why This Matters
+- Retail chains rely heavily on time-based and product-level insights to optimize inventory, staffing, and promotions.
+This dashboard:
+- Provides time series forecasting to anticipate full-year sales performance
+- Identifies high-performing products and hours to inform marketing and store operations
+- Enables store comparisons and product mix analysis at a glance
+- Demonstrates strong data modeling, DAX, and Power BI storytelling skills, suitable for business reporting and executive decision support

+---